 |Half of world population will be short-sighted

-A new report predicts that by 2050, half of the world's population (around 4.8 billion people) will be short-sighted.
-The medical name for this is myopia.
-It is also called near-sightedness.
-It is when things that are far away from us are difficult to see.
-There will be seven times more people with myopia in 2050 than there were in the year 2000.
-Today, almost 90 per cent of young Chinese people and up to 95 per cent of teenagers in South Korea are near-sighted.
+Researchers predicted in a new report that by 2050, half of the world's population will be short-sighted.
+The medical name for this condition is myopia.
+It is also known as near-sightedness.
+It is when it becomes difficult to see things that are far away from us.
+Around 4.8 billion people will have myopia in 2050 – seven times more than in the year 2000.
+Sixty years ago, around 15 per cent of the Chinese population was short-sighted.
+Now, almost 90 per cent of young Chinese have trouble seeing faraway objects.
+Up to 95 per cent of teenagers in South Korea are near-sighted.

-The researchers said this increase was because of different things.
-Looking at computer screens and mobile phones could be a big reason.
-The rise may be linked to lifestyle changes resulting from spending less time outdoors.
-A science journalist said spending time outdoors in early childhood reduces the chances of getting myopia.
-A researcher of the report advised: "You could spend a long time [on] computers and screens, but also spend two hours outdoors."
+The researchers did not give definite reasons for this.
+They said it was a combination of factors.
+They said looking at computer screens and mobile phones could be a big cause.
+The sudden rise in myopia may be linked to "lifestyle changes resulting from a combination of decreased time outdoors".
+A science journalist said, "spending time outdoors, especially in early childhood, reduces the onset of myopia".
+A co-author of the report, gave some advice: "You could spend a long time [on] computers and screens, but also spend two hours outdoors."